cookie777/portfolio-website/posts/common/about-me.md

 _DPCode Inc. / Canada, Vancouver / May 1st 2021 – current_

-- Worked as Production Manager of open online course provider aimed at professional adults and - students.
+- Worked as Production Manager of [web application](https://dpcode.academy/), which is an open online course provider aimed at professional adults and - students.

 - As Production Manager:
   - Designed fundamental system design including Next.js and AWS